 Well, you’re hardly going to wear boots to the beach, now are you?
 Not unless you’re my Dad.
 Flip flops and sandals are the easiest footwear we’ve found when it comes to visiting the beach with kids.
 They can be slipped off as soon as you hit sand and can be slipped back on if the sand gets too hot to walk on in bare feet.

 Is there anything I’ve missed off the list that you think should be included?
+What other beach must-haves for families would you include?
 Share them in the comments below for both me and my other readers.

 If you think the kids will let you relax for 5 minutes, why not grab one of these books for summer, sit back and turn a few pages.